A Year Long Picnic (2022-2023)

 Afternoon Tea (2021)

+I am not a lace maker but I make lace yarns to help tell stories.
+I am not a knitter but I knit and tangle with the yarns that were given to me.
+I am a crochet maker; I make knots and patterns with the yarns of the past.
+I am a map maker; I draw the patterns of lives that were hidden for so long.
 To ‘Spin a Yarn’ means to tell a story.
 I spin yarns with my work.
 When I tell stories I think through the lineage and patterns that tangle craft stories together.
-Lines come together to create drawings and text; Yarns knot and tie complex narratives together through crochet, lace and knit; Blood-lines tell stories of behaviour patterns, knotting family tales with wider social and cultural structures.
+Lines come together to create drawings and text; yarns knot and tie complex narratives together through crochet, lace and knit; blood-lines tell stories of behaviour patterns, knotting family tales with wider social and cultural structures.
 The patterns created reveals holes and gaps in the stories and invisible histories within the spaces between.
+I am not a lace maker but I make lace yarns to help tell these stories.

 The Shadow of the Good Shepherd (2020)